 Spray marking is also likely to occur in multi-cat households.
-A cat may engage in the behavior when there is a perceived threat to her territory, such as the arrival of a new cat in the household or when there are strange cats nearby.
+A cat may engage in the behavior when there is a perceived threat to her territory, such as the arrival of a new cat in the household or when there are new cats in the area.
 Cats may also spray in response to a new smell or out of frustration.

-If there are several cats in your home, you should identify the culprit.
+If there is more than one cat in your home, you should identify the culprit.
 You can do this by separating them or using a non-toxic stain that can be detected in the cat’s urine.
 You can ask your veterinarian about this special stain that is given by mouth.